Back to Top

 Introduction

 Most people today are aware of at least some of the damaging effects that sunlight has on the skin.
 In addition to painful sunburns, excessive exposure to sunlight can cause sun damage that prematurely ages the skin, causes blemishes, and greatly increases the risk of various types of skin cancer.
-Unfortunately,
+Unfortunately, although we know protecting uncovered skin is important, with a large variety of sunscreens, sunblocks, lotions, gels, sprays, mists, and sticks marketed in different strengths and for different purposes, it can be difficult to determine how to best protect yourself.

 The Sun’s Damaging Rays